-- ➤ Elizabeth Gonzales, Academic Success Center Coordinator (850) 973-1719 / gonzalese@nfc.edu - Academic Success Center (ASC) (850) 973-1624 / asc@nfc.edu
+- Elizabeth Gonzales, Academic Success Center Coordinator (850) 973-1719 / gonzalese@nfc.edu - > Brianna Kinsey, Tutor Lab Manager (850) 973-9458 / kinseyb@nfc.edu

 Americans with Disabilities Act

 NFC is dedicated to the concept of equal opportunity.
 Students desiring modifications in class or on campus due to a disability may choose to inform the instructor at the beginning of the semester or contact the Disability Resource Center directly.
 Accommodations and modifications will be made after the student registers with the Disability Resource Center and provides appropriate documentation of disability.
 After the documentation is evaluated, the instructor may be involved in providing accommodations to equalize the student's educational experience.
 Students may call (850) 973-1683 (V) or (850) 973-1611 (TTY) for an appointment or additional information.